Classification: Alkylating Agent

 How to Take Chlorambucil

 Chlorambucil is taken orally (by mouth) in pill form.
 The dose and schedule is determined by the person's size and the type of cancer being treated.
-Chlorambucil may be taken with or without food, but should be taken at the same time every day.
-It can be given alone or with other medications.
+It is preferred that chlorambucil be taken on an empty stomach and around the same time every day.

 Storage and Handling